dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

 Though it describes the manual way to deploy, there are some options for automating the deployment, like [edeliver](https://github.com/boldpoker/edeliver) (Capistrano style) or [Gatling](https://github.com/hashrocket/gatling) (Heroku style).

-There are many options to go beyond this kind of setup, i.e. using a Docker-based deployment;
+There are many options to go beyond this kind of setup, e.g. using a Docker-based deployment;
 They all seemed to complex for getting my first app out there and Gatling offered a pragmatic way to deploy and leverage hot upgrading – that's why I have chosen it.
 During the setup I came across a few rough edges what might be due to the fact that Gatling is roughly half a year old.
 But before I get down to the nitty-gritty of how to deploy with Gatling, let's get the server set up …